TBM13/Samsung-Camera-Experiments/A51/README.md

+#### Note: RAW Photos have a pink tint, this isn't solved by changing the Black Level.

 #### Enable Raw & other features (Set Available Capabilities value to 63):
 	Address		Old Value	New Value
 	000BF822:	C4		3F